 Management reduce the impact of the condition on a person’s life, but will not change the fundamental reflex reactions of misophonia.
 This includes creating a trigger-free haven, a place where they escape to.
 Using noise cancelling or isolating headphones.
 Improving diet, good quality sleep and general wellness.
 Using electronics and technology such as white noise generators, smartphone apps and bluetooth sound generators.

 The treatments for Misophonia are underpinned by solid neuroscience.
 Practicing muscle relaxation techniques daily for several months has proven to be enormously successful for some sufferers.
 Using paced breathing, CBT and focussed concentration can help.
 Neural Repatterning Technique is a treatment I can help you with.
 The treatment involves hearing an intermittent, very weak trigger while experiencing a positive situation such as listening to your favourite music or talking about positive life experiences.
-Hypnotherapy can be used to “collapse the anchor”, that is, disconnect the emotional response from the physical reflex and creates a positive emotional response to the physical reflex..
+Hypnotherapy can be used to “collapse the anchor”, that is, disconnect the emotional response from the physical reflex and create a positive emotional response to the physical reflex.

 If you or a loved one suffers from Misophonia, please contact me to discuss management and treatment options, as I have a specialist interest in this disorder and would love to help you.